Jalal-Aljhny/Budget-app/README.md

 # Budget-app
-Budget-app using react , ""you will not see the result of (post,put,delete) methods on api""
+Budget-app using react , ` you will not see the result of (post,put,delete) methods on api `

 ## what I use :
 - hooks
 - contextApi